 Using a Recycling Company

 States usually have local government-run recycling programs in place.
-But there are also plenty of private companies that would take your stuff in for proper utilizing.
+But there are also plenty of private companies that would take your stuff in for proper utilization.
 The only downside is that most businesses do charge recycling or a pickup fee.
 But, on the other hand, you can get a nice tax write-off.
-And if you have smaller electronics, Best Buy will recycle up to three devices per household per day, free of charge.
+If you have smaller electronics, Best Buy will recycle up to three devices per household per day free of charge.
 To find the nearest recycling facility, please visit the Recycling Nation site or download the app on Google Play.

 What About Local Places?